junymc/junymc.github.io/_posts/2020-01-05-javascript_project_shoe_collection_spa.markdown

 permalink:  javascript_project_shoe_collection_spa
 ---

 I finally moved another step closer to becoming a programmer.
-Throughout my time at Flatiron I'd enter every project as if it was the most difficult only to find out the next project would be even harder.
+Throughout my time at Flatiron, I'd enter every project as if it was the most difficult, only to find out the next project would be even harder.
 However, this javascript project has definitely been the most challenging.
 Even midway through the project I was still confused and could not understand why I would need certain functions or what some classes do.
-Hopefully as I go through the process of what I did to complete this application it will better assist with my own understanding javascript because I am having to explain it all to you through my blog entry
+Hopefully as I go through the process of what I did to complete this application it will better assist with my own understanding javascript because I am having to explain it all to you through my blog entry.

 ## Backend - Rails API
 I have two models for this API, the Brand class and Shoe class.
 Their relationship is based on `has_many` and `belongs_to`.